Information Disclosure Based on TCFD Recommendations

 Third-party Verification

-To improve the reliability of its greenhouse gas (GHG) emissions data, TOKAI Holdings has received third-party verification at the ISAE 3410 standards from Japan Quality Assurance Organization for its Scope 1, 2, and 3 actual GHG emissions figures marked with an ★ for fiscal year 2023 and the base year of fiscal year 2021.
+To improve the reliability of its greenhouse gas (GHG) emissions data, TOKAI Holdings has received third-party verification at the ISAE 3410 standards from Japan Quality Assurance Organization for its Scope 1, 2, and 3 actual GHG emissions.

 【Verification Coverage】